-In my classroom, I spend the first month of school establishing my all-important writer's workshop.
+Sharing the Mentor Text/Brainstorming: In my classroom, I spend the first month of school establishing the all-important writer's workshop environment that I need to be in place to teach writing the way that feels best to me.
 Slowly and diligently, we learn the vocabulary and practice the processes students will need in order to become the 'community of writers' I expect them to become.
 Not only do they learn how the writer's workshop will work and what roles they will play, but they also begin to collect and record independent topics they would be willing to write about.
-Everyone's writer's workshop is different and, in mine, students have a combination of assigned and free-choice writing they will be doing during workshop days; this particular write-up sets them up with a resource for any of their upcoming free-choice tasks.
+Every teachers' writer's workshop adaptation is a little different and, in mine, students have a combination of assigned and free-choice writing they will be doing during workshop days; this particular lesson write-up sets my students up with a resource for any of their upcoming free-choice tasks: a personal alpha-genre list.

-Tell students you are going to give them a pre-writing task that you want them to spend a week on: you are going to have them create a unique alpha-list of things they might write during this upcoming school year.
-They will have a few minutes here and there to add to their lists, and in between any time you give them in class, they are to be thinking of unique forms of writing to add to their lists later.
+I give my students a few minutes here and there to add to their lists, and in between any time you give them in class, they are to be thinking of unique forms of writing to add to their lists later.
 Students will be allowed to share ideas with each other, just so long as everyone ends up with a different list of 26 items; no two people should have the exact same list of 26.